-This toasted egg sandwich with added cheese on wholemeal-bread makes for a delicious and nutritious meal.
+This toasted egg sandwich with added cheese on wholemeal-bread makes for a delicious and nutritious supper.
 It would go down equally well at breakfast or lunch.

 Our brief is simple foods, high in protein but with no refined-grains; and we're not afraid of a little extra fat.
 A meal like this provides satiety; there will be no need for snacking later in the evening.

 Always there will be some greens with the meal; tonight we will have lightly-boiled broad beans and half an avocado for supper.
 The taste is simply amazing.